Miguel Cabrera Player Props: Tigers vs. Rangers

 Miguel Cabrera At The Plate

-- This season, Cabrera has posted at least one hit in 13 of 27 games (48.1%), and had multiple hits twice.
+- In 13 of 27 games this season (48.1%), Cabrera has reached via hit, and that includes multiple hits twice.

-- He has scored in three of 27 games so far this season.
+- He has scored a run in three of 27 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.